CarlTBarnes/StringTheory-Tools/README.md

 ![readme6](images/readme6.png)

-Screen capture shows several views available based on included Bang Test example CwProj and files.
+Screen capture shows several views available and how right-click allows showing different view of same data.
+This is based on included Bang Test example CwProj and files.

 ![BigBangCapture](images/screenshotbang1.png)

-I would expect you might use this class in your APP to allow a quick way for the user to view file contents before import.
+I would expect you might use this class in your APP to allow a quick way to show the user a view file contents before import.
- You probably will want to remove some of the developer features that would confuse end users, like the Picture thing and Menu.
+ You probably will want to copy the class and remove some of the developer features that would confuse end users.
+ You can configure the LIST columns and pictures as desired then grab the Format string using the Menu button  Copy Format string item.
+ The code is lightweight using a VLB (Virtual List Box) fed directly by the ST object.
+ The Lines view is 60 code lines and just 45 without the developer popup menu.

 There is also a SystemStringClass version.
 That class has no ability to deal with CSV type quoted values.